Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Working with other teams in your organisation

-You’ll also need the skills of a wide range of people working in other teams or areas of your department or organisation, eg:
+You’ll also need the skills of a wide range of people working in other teams or areas of your department or organisation, for example:

 - policy and legal